userbradley/documentation.breadnet.co.uk/docs/certifications/google-certs/workspace-admin/user-administration.md

 Here you can enable things that people are able to edit.

-As usual you can assign this based on an OU system [![](../../../assets/GJIc7rJptYTmXzfh-image-1606735635793.png)](../../../assets/GJIc7rJptYTmXzfh-image-1606735635793.png)
+As usual, you can assign this based on an OU system [![](../../../assets/GJIc7rJptYTmXzfh-image-1606735635793.png)](../../../assets/GJIc7rJptYTmXzfh-image-1606735635793.png)

 You should add work location so GCal can see where they are and suggest meeting rooms for users.